christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 aka Alexander (son of King Herod) aka Juba II who was married to his twin sister Cleopatra Selene II aka Queen Thea Muse Ourania.
-Juba II of Mauritania's full name was Gaius Iulius Iuba, prenomen and nomen after his adopted father Gaius Iulius Caesar, and 'Iuba' is most likely a diminutive of 'Iehuva'.
+Juba II of Mauritania's full name was Gaius Iulius Iuba, prenomen and nomen after his adopted father Gaius Iulius Caesar, and 'Iuba' is likely a diminutive of 'Iehuva'.
 He was the claimed royal heir of the Massylii tribe, which is the 'Messiah' lineage from David's firstborn son with Saul's daughter Michal (one way to prove that Mark Antony was also King